 Determining the key areas

-The contents of the matrix were established as part of a multi-level materiality process with internal and external stakeholders.
-Based on qualitative and quantitative interviews with the Swiss Life Executive Board, a project group comprising specialists from Investor Relations, Asset Managers, Human Resources and Corporate Communications worked on selected key themes for Swiss Life, discussed them with selected investors and media professionals and refined them in structured interviews.
+The contents of the materiality matrix were established in 2015 as part of a multi-level materiality process involving internal and external stakeholders.
+Based on qualitative and quantitative interviews with the Swiss Life Corporate Executive Board, a project group comprising specialists from Investor Relations, Asset Managers, Human Resources and Corporate Communication worked on selected key themes for Swiss Life, discussed them with selected stakeholders and refined them in structured interviews.
 Finally, the completed materiality matrix was approved and ratified by the Corporate Executive Board (G4–18).
 The matrix is reviewed annually and amended when necessary.